ddnet/ddnet-web/www/_posts/2023-08-14-million-finishes.markdown

 This is especially impressive since the map was released less than 3 years ago!

 Who will get the 1 millionth finish?
 I'll update this post once the finishes are in.

+Edit: Congrats to nouis & deenouis for getting the 1 millionth finish on Multeasymap!